 Piano lessons.
 Two words capable of striking fear into the heart of any child who’d much rather be playing football or hanging out with friends than struggling through a fumbling rendition of Frere Jacques in the foreboding presence of a stern-faced music teacher.
 Luckily, thanks to today’s technology, it no longer has to be that way.
-In 2019, if you want to learn piano - or have kids who do - the best online piano lessons deliver much more varied and palatable options.
+In 2020, if you want to learn piano - or have kids who do - the best online piano lessons deliver much more varied and palatable options for all budgets.